mojics/chikka_sms_api/README.md

 Features
 ----
-  - Ability to send SMS/Text
+  - Ability to send SMS
   - Receive an SMS
-  - Reply
+  - Reply to message
-  - Fetch sms notifications
+  - Fetch SMS notifications

 Installation and sample usage